CallistoSecurity/Smart-contract-auditing/README.md

 ## 1. Summary

-Briefly describe the audit report, the purpose of a contract (or contract system) that was reviewed and key features of the contract.
+Briefly describe the audit report, the purpose of a contract (or contract system) that was reviewed, and key features of the contract.

 *This may be important to understand the inner logic of the contract or a contract system.*

 ## 2. In scope

-Specify the range of contracts, the version of the contracts that have been verified.
-If the source code was published on Github, then specify the commit hash.
+Specify the range of contracts and the version of the contracts that have been verified.
+If the source code was published on Github, specify the commit hash.

 #### 2.1 Excluded (optional)

-Specify which files or contracts were not checked during the audit if there were any contracts/files that were excluded for some reason.
+Specify which files or contracts were not checked during the audit and if there were any contracts/files that were excluded for some reason.

 ## 3. Findings